neontomo/overstimulated/TESTING.md

 if you have any issues with the app, please let me know. i will try to fix them as soon as possible.

-# privacy
+# privacy policy

-i will not share your email address with anyone. i will only use it to send you the invite to test the app.
+i will not share your email address with anyone. i will only use it to send you the invite to test the app. the app privacy policy is available at [PRIVACY.md](PRIVACY.md).